-A Message from Chief Micheal Schick
+A Message from Chief Rob chance

 On behalf of the men and women of Western Lane Fire and EMS Authority (WLFEA) I want to thank you for taking the time to learn about our District.